RealImage/challenge2016/README.md

 - Choosing "View Distributors information" by press 5 and enter then it will exit the program.

-### Dependencies
-This project does not depend on any external libraries or packages beyond the standard Go libraries.

 ### Contributors
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.